Is A Financial Adviser The Same As A Mortgage Adviser?

 This is a common practice across the insurance and mortgage industry.
 Typically, a mortgage network will hold the direct authorisation with the FCA, and an individual will apply to the mortgage network to become an approved agent.

 In return the agent must adhere to the mortgage network’s guidelines and compliance checks.
-Mortgage networks normally place limitations on a mortgage adviser if they don’t have a whole of market panel of lenders (more on this further down).
+Mortgage networks normally place limitations on a mortgage adviser if they don’t have a whole-of-market panel of lenders (more on this further down).

 Commercial Products and Regulation